Staged Update

 spec:

-placementName: example-placement # Target ClusterResourcePlacement
+placementName: example-placement # Required: Name of Target ClusterResourcePlacement

-resourceSnapshotIndex: "0" # Resource version to deploy
+resourceSnapshotIndex: "0" # Optional: Resource version (omit for latest)

-stagedRolloutStrategyName: example-strategy # Strategy to execute
+stagedRolloutStrategyName: example-strategy # Required: Name of the strategy to execute

 Namespace-scoped example: